Situation in the combat zone

 Our selection of English-language materials by Ukrainian media

-“Killing Pavlo” – a documentary-investigation about last year’s killing of journalist Pavlo Sheremet.
+“Killing Pavel” – a documentary-investigation about last year’s killing of journalist Pavel Sheremet.

 ”This what Eurovision fans think about Ukraine” – Hromadske International